Brain-signals/Brain-Signals/README.md

 ## Setup the project

-Please follow this guidelines to setup everything you need.
+Please follow this guidelines to setup everything you need after you cloned the project.
 ### Create the virtualenv

 ```